 Our summer staff are composed of carefully selected and screened adults, who display a commitment to working with children and a love for the outdoors.
-Background checks and reference checks are completed for all staff members.
-All staff members complete pre-camp training that includes First Aid, CPR, child development, Girl Scout programming, and much more.
+All staff complete an interview process, pass a background check, and attend 12-14 days of on-site camp training prior to camper arrival on-site.
+They are certified in CPR & First Aid and trained in outdoor skills, camp programming, child development, and how to facilitate an exceptional camper experience.